GodfreyElia/Ratio-Data_V_Crude-Financaial-Data/README.md

 <br>

 Fig 2: A Bar Chart Showing a Side by Side Performance of Similar Models Trained Using Different Types of Data

+From figures 1 and 2, it is easy to notice that models trained under ratio financial data out perfors models that are trained using crude financial data.
+In our specific comple, the awrags accuracy of the ratio data trained models was just under 94% as opposed to an average of 75% by models trained under crude data.
+In fact, the least perforaing model in the ratio data trafined andels sent outperfores all the sodels In the crude data camp.

+9999 3.2.
+Statistical Tests

+Finally, we ask a question whether the difference in the models is statistically significant or is due to pure chance.
+To answer this questi confidence level. paired t-test

+From the test, se can reject the mill hypothesis that ther